kaisenlinux/manpages-dev/category/TCP/socat.md

               Sets the TTL (time to live) field of outgoing packets to <ttl> [byte].

        ip-options=<data>
               Sets IP options like source routing.
 Must be given in binary form, recommended format is a leading "x" followed by an even number of hex digits.
 This option may be used multiple times, data are appended.
 E.g., to connect to host 10.0.0.1 via some gateway using a loose source route, use the gateway as address parameter and set a loose source route using the option ip-options=x8307040a000001 .
               IP options are defined in RFC 791.

        mtudiscover=<0|1|2>
               Takes 0, 1, 2 to never, want, or always use path MTU discover on this socket.

        ip-pktinfo
               Sets the IP_PKTINFO socket option.
-This enables receiving and logging of ancillary messages containing destination address and interface (Linux)  (ex‐ ample).
+This enables receiving and logging of ancillary messages containing destination address and interface (Linux) (example).

        ip-recverr
               Sets the IP_RECVERR socket option.
 This enables receiving and logging of ancillary messages containing detailed error information.